saibhagathvadakala/algorithm_visualiser-/README.md

 - Randomize the array with a single click to explore different scenarios.
 - Watch as the application visually demonstrates each step of the selected sorting algorithm, providing a deeper understanding of how it works.
 - Responsive user interface for an optimal viewing experience on different devices.

-## Try It Out

-You can experience the Algorithm Visualizer by visiting the [GitHub Pages](https://alextutruong.github.io/sorting-algorithm-visualizer/) link.

-### Or if you would like to run it yourself you can follow the instructions below.

 ## Getting Started